ResetXPDR/MSFS2020_AutoFPS/README.md

       - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
       - If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
     - Auto OLOD - enabled
-    - Pause when MSFS loses focus - disabled, (v0.4.2.5) except enabled if using FG
+    - Pause when MSFS loses focus - disabled, (v0.4.2.5) unless using FG then enabled
 - Expert Settings
   - FPS Automation Method - FPS Sensitivity generally gives better results and hence is the default.
 Use FPS Tolerance if you experience stuttering issues.
     - FPS Sensitivity (v0.4.2 and later) - smaller changes more often.